omega8cc/css_emimage/README.txt

 ------------

  1) Copy the CSS Embedded Images module to sites/all/modules.

  2) Enable it in admin/build/modules.

  3) Enable CSS Optimization in admin/settings/performance.

- 4) See that the aggregated CSS file now ends with ".emimage.css", and contains embedded images.
+ 4) See that your pages now include aggregated CSS files ending with ".emimage.css", and those contain embedded images.